 - a $500 uninsured motor vehicle fee

-- a surety bond obtained from the Department of Motor Vehicles in exchange of cash or securities
+- a surety bond obtained from the Department of Motor Vehicles in exchange for cash or securities

 - a self insurance certificate from the Department of Motor Vehicles